ilkkapeltola/ilkkapeltola.github.io/_posts/2016-10-07-Raspberry-Controlled-RGB-LED-Strip-Wake-Up-Light.md

 # Project overview

 For a long time I've wanted a wake-up lamp.
 In our new appartment, there simply isn't room for a traditional one.
-I'm sure there would be some commercial alternatives for me, but I just felt like doing something with my Raspberry Pi.
+I'm sure there are some commercial alternatives for me, but I just felt like doing something with my Raspberry Pi.

 ![_config.yml]({{ site.baseurl }}/images/bed-shelf.jpg)

 So I embarked on a journey to make a Raspberry Pi controlled RGB LED strip wake-up lamp that would fit on the shelf.
-I'm going to build this cheap, but with some degree of quality (hopefully)
+Intention was to build this cheap, but with some degree of quality.

-The goal is to create a wake-up lamp that starts with a dim blue light perhaps 30 minutes before wake-up and gradually increase to a warm white.
-I want to be able to configure it, ideally through a web interface I can access at home on my phone.
-I'll settle for a console configuration first though.
+The goal was to create a wake-up lamp that starts with a dim blue light 30 minutes before wake-up and gradually increase to a warm white.
+I wanted to be able to configure it, through a web interface I can access at home on my phone.

-Detailed instructions will come in here later :)

 # Components